ReflectJS/reflectjs/README.md

 5. navigate to http://localhost:3002 to see the seconds counter live.

-> When using Reflect.js in a project you can configure it and add your own services and middleware.
-All options are documented in the [Server Reference](https://reflectjs.org/docs/reference/server).
+> When using Trillo in a project you can configure it and add your own services and middleware.
+All options are documented in the [Server Reference](https://trillo.org/docs/reference/server).

 ## Next steps

-* [Introduction](https://reflectjs.org/docs/introduction) &mdash; get the gist of Reflect.js
+* [Overview](https://trillojs.gitbook.io/docs/overview) &mdash; get the gist of Trillo
-* [Tutorial](https://reflectjs.org/docs/tutorial) &mdash; get a taste of Reflect.js development
+* [Tutorials](https://trillojs.gitbook.io/docs/tutorials) &mdash; get a taste of Trillo development
-* [Reference](https://reflectjs.org/docs/reference/language#values) &mdash; find all the details
+* [Reference](https://trillojs.gitbook.io/docs/reference) &mdash; find all the details